Why will Disney’s earnings drop be short-lived?

 The change in health policies regarding COVID-19 in the United States is an important step for the normalization of the economy and much more for Disney than the growth of its streaming signal.
 Movies in theaters, cruise and park reopening, regardless of last quarter’s earnings, are the things that will propel Disney once the pandemic is finally over.

 “However, I would give a word of warning here.
 In many cases this quarter, the negative impact of these perceived “weak” earnings releases has continued for a few days as sales drive more sales and analysts adjust their forecasts for the next quarter lower.
 That means It can be helpful to wait a day or two before jumping in, but if there is evidence of a rebound in the current market, I would buy anyway.
-However, whether it is today or in a few days, the long-term positive news will easily outweigh the short-term negative news and it looks like Disney will rebound strongly after this drop, ”concludes Tillier.
+However, whether today or in a few days, the positive long-term news will easily outweigh the negative in the short term and it looks like Disney will rebound strongly after this drop, ”concludes Tillier.